-Section 3.2.1 identifies that "any tree or palm, whether of indigenous, endemic, exotic or introduced species with a diameter spread of branches greater than 3m or with a height greater than 5m, irrespective of the spread of branches" is a prescribed tree for the purpose of Part 2.3 of the Biodiversity and Conservation SEPP.
+Section 3.2.1 identifies that "any tree or palm, whether of indigenous, endemic, exotic or introduced species with a diameter spread of branches greater than 3m or with a height greater than 5m, irrespective of the spread of branches" is a prescribed tree for the purpose of clause 5.9(2) of Woollahra LEP.

-Despite this, a permit or development application is not required for work to certain types of trees or works.
+Despite this, a permit or development application is not required for work certain types of trees or works.
 These exemptions are identified below.

-E3.4.1 Exempt species
+E3.4.1 Noxious weeds and exempt species